nuts-foundation/nuts-consent-cordapp/docs/pages/architecture/distributed_privacy_consent.rst

 The PGO though is not an actor and not a custodian, it represents the subject.
 So given a *Triple*, a PGO can be added as party to the consent record when it represents the patient.
 Any request a custodian API receives from a PGO user must therefore check the consent records for the patient identifier and not the actor.
 This way the patient can view and change the consent records as a party directly involved.
-For a PGO to view any medical data Nuts supports the notion of a :ref:`Subject Domain Link <nuts-consent-cordapp-sdl>`.
+For a PGO to view any medical data Nuts supports the notion of a :ref:`Subject Domain Link <nuts-consent-cordapp-architecture-sdl>`.
 Viewing any medical data in a PGO must be possible regardless of any consent records being available.
 A patient must be able to view their own data even without any consent registered.
 Therefore the *Subject Domain Link* is a different structure than a *DPC* record.